yinghuocho/gotun2socks/README.md

 # gotun2socks

-A Golang implementation of tun2socks
+A Golang implementation of tun2socks, including a library and a binary program.

+The binary program now works on Linux and OS X. It also runs on Windows, but has some issues to be really useful.

 ## Usage